factorhouse/slipway/docs/ring-and-sente.md

 frameworks, and the JVM.
 It's my jam.

 I think your opinion is one that is probably fairly well shared within our community, because if you ask a Clojure developer what web server they use, they will say Ring.
-That is a problem, because Ring is not a webserver, it is ' Clojure HTTP server abstraction' that operates as an application running on top of a webserver, most commonly the underlying webserver is Jetty.
+That is a problem, because Ring is not a webserver, it is a 'Clojure HTTP server abstraction' that operates as an application running on top of a webserver, most commonly the underlying webserver is Jetty.

 I don't need a server abstraction, I need to use Jetty.
 The server abstraction provided by Ring covers a very small part